-And 4 Specific areas that are dependent on the Prime areas of learning being established:
+4 Specific areas that are dependent on the Prime areas of learning being established:

-- Reading and Writing

-- Mathematics

-- Understanding the World

-- Expressive Arts and Design
+- 1. Literacy reading, writing and reading comprehension. - 2.
+Mathematics number and numerical patterns. - 3.
+Understanding the World - 4.
+Expressive Arts and Design

 All children will have access to the whole curriculum.